 - 2. From the FJVTS screen, select [START].

-- Diagnosis starts.

-- 3. After diagnosis finishes, select [Quit UI and Kernel] from [quit] of the FJVTS screen.

-- 4. Press the [Return] key.
+Diagnosis starts. - 3.
+After diagnosis finishes, select [Quit UI and Kernel] from [quit] of the FJVTS screen. - 4.
+Press the [Return] key.
+The original screen reappears.

 Execution From the X Terminal Specified by the DISPLAY Environment Variable (for the CUI menu)